XIRZC/XIRZC.github.io/_posts/2022-10-05-arch_recipe.md

   - Linux
 ---

-## My Favorite OS is ArchLinux
-    DWM for window manager, rofi for app launcher, alacritty, kitty and st for terminal, ranger for tui file manager, neovim for editor, firefox and chromium for browser, qv2ray for proxy.
+> DWM for window manager, rofi for app launcher, alacritty, kitty and st for terminal, ranger for tui file manager, neovim for editor, firefox and chromium for browser, qv2ray for proxy.

-    KDE for desktop environment, sddm for login or display environment, and there are some theme configurations to beauty it.
+> KDE for desktop environment, sddm for login or display environment, and there are some theme configurations to beauty it.

-== Important commands ==
+## Important commands

 Here are some pre-utils to use: